-Gate 1 Reviewers are selected by the Research Managers.
+Gate 1 Reviewers are selected by the Research Manager.
 It is expected that most reviewers will be from the research organization, but external reviewers may be selected at the discretion of the research organization.
-Reviewers should be familiar with the Gate 1 Review guidelines (PRG-1) and checklist (CL-1).
+Reviewers should be familiar with the Gate 1

+Review guidelines (PRG-1) and checklist (CL-1).
 Gate 1 Reviewers write a Gate 1 Review Report, following the standards in PRG-1, and notify the Research Lead of their decision.
 If they decide to approve the algorithm for further development, step 2 "Focused R&D" commences.
 If not, they should include in their report a recommendation that the project be terminated or improved for reconsideration.

 Each stakeholder who performed activities during step 1 is encouraged to document an assessment of the experience in a personal record.
 This assessment should include: what was good, what was bad, what worked, what did not work, what can be improved, how it can be improved.

-The Research Lead should remind the stakeholders to do this.
 At the conclusion of Development (step 11), the Development Lead will collect the final edited personal stakeholder records and incorporate them into a Development Project Report (DPR).

-5.2 Focused R&D Tasks
+5.2 Project Proposal Tasks

-Figure 5.2 shows the process flow for step 2.
+Figure 5.2 shows the process flow for step 3.

-Figure 5.2 - STEP 2 Process Flow
+Figure 5.3 - STEP 3 Process Flow